 To edit an entry, follow the steps below:

-Figure 2: Editing a KeePassX entry
+Figure 3: Viewing or editing a KeePassX entry

 With an open entry, you can add new information or edit existing information, including the passphrase.
 You can also use the [Gen.] button to generate a new, random passphrase.
 When you are done, you can save your changes by following the steps below.